 50% bonus first year depreciation can be elected over the 100% expensing for the first tax year ending after September 27, 2017.

-Pension and profit-sharing plans: Only enter contributions you made for your employees on Schedule C. If you also made pay-ins for yourself, report those on Line 28 of your 1040.
+Pension and profit-sharing plans: Only enter contributions you made for your employees on Schedule C. If you also made contributions for yourself, report those on Line 28 of your 1040.

 Travel, meals and entertainment: For business travel, deductible expenses include those for lodging, transportation, tips, fax services, Internet connections, and certain other incidental expenses.
 You'll see that travel is reported separately from business meals and entertainment: That's because for tax years prior to 2018, meals and entertainment you can deduct only 50 percent of your allowable expenses.
 For tax years after 2017, generally, only meals are 50 percent deductible while entertainment is not deductible at all.

 Wages: This category may seem straightforward, but is a little tricky if you produce and sell goods.
 Here you report amounts paid to employees, such as bookkeepers, receptionists, salespeople, etc. However, If you have production workers, you'll report their wages as part of the cost of goods sold in Part III.